CrocoFactory/sensei/docs/learn/user_guide/first_steps.md

 #### Validators

-In addition to using Constrained Types and Field for validation, you can also define custom validation logic in your model using validators.
+In addition to using Constrained Types and Fields for validation, you can also define custom validation logic in your model using validators.
 Validators allow you to apply more complex validation rules that cannot be easily expressed using the built-in types or field constraints.